Skip to main content

 Android

-On Android, Memfault uses the ro.product.board system property as the device's Hardware Version by default.
+On Android, Memfault uses the ro.product.model system property as the device's Hardware Version by default.
 From the Android product documentation:

 The board/device layer represents [...] the bare schematics of a product.
 These include the peripherals on the board and their configuration.